-Because of the proximity of this joint proxy statement/prospectus to the date of the announcement of our proposed merger, the process of valuing Roadway's tangible and intangible assets and liabilities as well as evaluating accounting policies for conformity is still in the very preliminary stages.
+The process of valuing Roadway's tangible and intangible assets and liabilities as well as evaluating accounting policies for conformity is still in the preliminary stages.
 Material revisions to our current estimates could be necessary as the valuation process and accounting policy review are finalized.
 Following closing of the proposed merger, we will finalize the process of determining the fair value at the date of acquisition of the tangible and intangible assets and liabilities of Roadway.
 As a result of this process, we anticipate that a portion of the amount classified as goodwill in the unaudited condensed combined pro forma financial statements, which in accordance with Statement of Financial Accounting Standards No. 142 will not be amortized, will be reclassified to the tangible and identified intangible assets and liabilities acquired, based on their estimated fair values at the date of acquisition.
 These tangible and identified intangible assets will be depreciated and amortized over their estimated useful lives.
 As a result, the actual amount of depreciation and amortization expense may be materially different from that presented in the unaudited condensed combined pro forma statements of operations and the effects cannot be quantified at this time.